Responding to the Reformation

 Repenting: fragmentation and mission – Nicholas King sj, became a Fellow at Campion Hall, University of Oxford, after a good many years teaching New Testament in South Africa and other places.
 Nicholas is also the translator of a new version of the Greek Bible and author of several books including The Scandal Of Christian Disunion (Kevin Mayhew, January 2017).

 This lecture will look at the question of division in the Acts of the Apostles, to see how the early church coped with disunion.
 There will also be time for discussion in table groups.

-Reforming – Jeremy Worthen, Secretary for Ecumenical Relations and Theology of the Church of England's Council for Christian Unity
+Reforming: a theological idea in a secular age? – Jeremy Worthen, Secretary for Ecumenical Relations and Theology of the Church of England's Council for Christian Unity.

 Rejoicing in the patience of God: the joy of the Gospel – Jan McFarlane, Bishop of Repton